Topological susceptibility in finite temperature QCD with physical $(u/d, s, c)$ domain-wall quarks: Abstract

 \section{Abstract}

 We perform hybrid Monte-Carlo (HMC) simulation of lattice QCD with $N_f=2+1+1$ domain-wall quarks at the physical point, on the $64^3 \times (64,20,16,12,10,8,6)$ lattices, each with three lattice spacings.
 The lattice spacings and the bare quark masses are determined on the $64^4$ lattices.
 The resulting gauge ensembles provide a basis for studying finite temperature QCD with $N_f=2+1+1 $ domain-wall quarks at the physical point.
 In this paper, we determine the topological susceptibility of the QCD vacuum for $T > T_c \sim 150 $~MeV.
 The topological charge of each gauge configuration is measured by the clover charge in the Wilson flow at the same flow time in physical units, and the topological susceptibility $ \chi_t(a,T) $ is determined for each ensemble with lattice spacing $a$ and temperature $T$.
 Using the topological susceptibility $\chi_t(a,T) $ of 15 gauge ensembles with three lattice spacings and different temperatures in the range $T \sim 155-516 $~MeV, we extract the topological susceptibility $\chi_t(T)$ in the continuum limit.
+To compare our results with others, we survey the continuum extrapolated $\chi_t(T)$ in lattice QCD with $N_f=2+1(+1)$ dynamical quarks at/near the physical point, and discuss their discrepancies.
 Moreover, a detailed discussion on the reweighting method for domain-wall fermion is presented.